What You Need to Know About Ankle Replacement Surgery

 What Happens During Surgery?

-This surgery will remove the bone, ligament, and cartilage that is swollen, tender, and immobile, providing greater daily comfort, reduced pain (after healing from the surgery), and a greater quality of life.
+This surgery will remove the bone, ligament, and cartilage that is swollen, tender, and immobile.
+The result of the surgery provides greater daily comfort, reduced pain (after healing from the surgery), and a greater quality of life.

 The doctor will replace the arthritic joint with a metal socket that is placed between the tibia and fibula.
-The bone is shaped to fit the socket, then screwed into place so that it doesn’t move or shift after the surgery.
-Finally, bone is grafted between the tibia and fibula so there is reinforcing fusion between the two bones.
+The surgeon shapes the bone to fit the socket, then screws it into place so that it doesn’t move or shift after the surgery.
+Finally, the doctor grafts the bone between the tibia and fibula so there is reinforcing fusion between the two bones.
 This provides additional support and stability.
 When the patient has healed, the socket will serve to provide mobility while replacing the cause of the pain- the arthritic joint.

 Although relatively simple, this procedure is most beneficial when done under the care and supervision of experienced professionals.
-If you suffer pain from arthritis and it has reduced the quality of your life due to pain and lack of mobility, contact Michigan Podiatry to schedule a consultation.
+If you suffer pain from arthritis and it has reduced the quality of your life due to pain and lack of mobility, visit one of the best foot and ankle surgeons in Southfield.